Reform Party of the United States of America: Ross Perot's 1992 presidential election campaign

 The party grew out of Ross Perot's efforts in the 1992 presidential election, where—running as an independent—he became the first non-major party candidate since 1912 to have been considered viable enough to win the presidency.
 Perot received attention for focusing on fiscal issues such as the federal deficit and national debt; government reform issues such as term limits, campaign finance reform, and lobbying reform; and issues on trade.
 A large part of his following was grounded in the belief he was addressing vital problems largely ignored by the two major parties.

-A Gallup poll showed Perot with a slim lead, but on July 19 he suspended his campaign, accusing Republican operatives of threatening to sabotage his daughter's wedding.
+A Gallup poll showed Perot with a slim lead; however, on July 19, he suspended his campaign, accusing Republican operatives of threatening to sabotage his daughter's wedding.
 He was accused by Newsweek of being a "quitter" in a well-publicized cover-page article.
 After resuming his campaign on October 1, Perot was dogged by the "quitter" moniker and other allegations concerning his character.
-On Election Day many voters were confused as to whether Perot was actually still a candidate.
+On Election Day, many voters were confused as to whether Perot was actually still a candidate.
 He ended up receiving about 18.9 percent of the popular vote, a record level of popularity not seen in an independent candidate since former President Theodore Roosevelt ran on the "Bull Moose" Progressive Party ticket in 1912.
 He continued being politically involved after the election, turning his campaign organization (United We Stand America) into a lobbying group.
 One of his primary goals was the defeat of the North American Free Trade Agreement during this period.